dib-lab/2020-paper-sourmash-gather/manuscript.md

 and evaluate its accuracy for taxonomic assignment using a CAMI community benchmark.
-Finally, we show that the minimum metagenome cover can be used to guide the selection of reference genomes for read mapping.  sourmash is available as open source under the BSD 3-Clause license at [github.com/dib-lab/sourmash/](https://github.com/dib-lab/sourmash/).
+Finally, we show that the minimum metagenome cover can be used to guide the selection of reference genomes for read mapping.  sourmash is available as open source software under the BSD 3-Clause license at [github.com/dib-lab/sourmash/](https://github.com/dib-lab/sourmash/).